Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # the brand image is broken agian i think its becase of the quality yhe higher px it has the most likely it will not appear

 # quotation was broken but fix now dont know why

+# sales count is broken but other is completely fine for some reason figure it out tommorow redo the vid